-These perennials are hybrids of a few different North American native Hibiscus species.
-One of the most common parents, Hibiscus moscheutos, is a perennial hibiscus that grows in the damp soils of floodplains, marshes, and meadows.
-Because of this, it’s also known as the swamp mallow.
-Depending on the variety, other parents could be H. coccineus, H. palustris, and several others.
+These herbaceous perennials are hybrids of a few different North American native Hibiscus species.
+One of the most common parents, species Hibiscus moscheutos, is a perennial hibiscus that grows in the wet soils of floodplains, marshes, and meadows.
+Because of this, it’s also known as the swamp mallow or the rose mallow.
+Depending on the variety, other parents could be Hibiscus syriacus, H. coccineus, H. palustris, and several others.
 Breeders recognized the merits of these plants decades ago and began to hybridize for increased bloom size and different color forms.
 Now, there are dozens of cultivars on the market with blooms ranging from burgundy and pink to white and bicolor.
 During the hybridization process, the need for damp soils was also diminished.

 The hardy hibiscus plant

 A single hardy hibiscus plant can produce dozens of show-stopping blooms that measure up to 10 inches across.
 Each flower only lasts a day or two, but when one flower dies, another bud opens for a long succession of blooms.
 My first experience with a hardy hibiscus was while working at a public park in Pennsylvania just after earning my horticulture degree.
 I was stunned when an unassuming shrub-like plant burst into bloom in mid-summer and continued blooming through September.
 The plant in that park produced dark wine-colored blooms, and for me, it was love at first sight.
 I’ve had one in my garden ever since.
 In my current garden, I have three of these beauties.